 Determine if Centralized Deployment of add-ins works for your organization

-Centralized deployment of add-ins requires that the users are using Microsoft 365 Apps for enterprise (and are signed into Office using their organizational ID), and have Exchange Online and active Exchange Online mailboxes.
-Your subscription directory must either be in, or federated to Azure Active Directory.
+Centralized deployment of add-ins requires that the users are using Microsoft 365 Business licenses (Business Basic, Business Standard, Business Premium), Office 365 Enterprise licenses (E1/E3/E5/F3), or Microsoft 365 Enterprise licenses (E3/E5/F3) (and are signed into Office using their organizational ID), Office 365 Education licenses (A1/A3/A5), or Microsoft 365 Education licenses (A3/A5), and have Exchange Online and active Exchange Online mailboxes.
+Your subscription directory must either be in or federated to Azure Active Directory.
 You can view specific requirements for Office and Exchange below, or use the Centralized Deployment Compatibility Checker.